rstens/docs/README.md

 Key Guidelines

--   Dashboards showing test and defect status will be available in JIRA
+-   Dashboards showing test and defect status will be available in ZenHub

--   All reporting will be automatically generated from TestRail and JIRA
+-   All reporting will be automatically generated from TestRail and ZenHub

--   Weekly reports will summarize and condense the automatic reports from TestRail and JIRA
+-   Weekly reports will summarize and condense the automatic reports from TestRail and ZenHub

 Key Caveats